libxml-raku/LibXML-raku/doc/Pattern.md

         $pattern = LibXML::Pattern.new( pattern, :ns{ prefix => namespace_URI, ... } );

-    The constructor of a pattern takes a pattern expression (as described by the BNF grammar above) and an optional HASH reference mapping prefixes to namespace URIs.
+    The constructor of a pattern takes a pattern expression (as described by the BNF grammar above) and an optional Hash mapping prefixes to namespace URIs.
 The method returns a compiled pattern object.

     Note that if the document has a default namespace, it must still be given an prefix in order to be matched (as demanded by the XPath 1.0 specification).
 For example, to match an element `&lt;a xmlns="http://foo.bar"&lt;/a&gt; `, one should use a pattern like this: